wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 *   (1) \[Repealed\]

-    (2) Any person having lawful custody of a register book shall keep the book safely, and any such person who negligently loses the book, or wilfully or negligently destroys or defaces any entry in the book, or wilfully or negligently allows any entry in the book to be destroyed or defaced while the book is in his custody, commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+    (2) Any person having lawful custody of a register book shall keep the book safely, and any such person who negligently loses the book, or wilfully or negligently destroys or defaces any entry in the book, or wilfully or negligently allows any entry in the book to be destroyed or defaced while the book is in his custody, commits an offence and shall be liable on conviction to a fine not exceeding $100\.

     Compare: 1908 No 113 ss 36(1), 39

-    Section 35(1): repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 35(1): repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

+    Section 35(2): amended, on 1 July 2013, by [section 413][131] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 36 Particulars of marriage to be entered in register book

 *   \[Repealed\]

-    Section 36: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 36: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 37 Penalty for failing to register marriage

 *   \[Repealed\]

-    Section 37: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 37: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 37A Marriage celebrant to comply with directions of the Registrar-General with respect to registration

 *   \[Repealed\]

-    Section 37A: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 37A: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ##### 38 Registrar-General to keep register

 *   \[Repealed\]

-    Section 38: repealed, on 1 September 1995, by [section 96][103] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).
+    Section 38: repealed, on 1 September 1995, by [section 96][104] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

 ## Part 7
 Marriages out of New Zealand

 ##### 39 Foreign marriages of British subjects

-*   All marriages (whether solemnized before or after the commencement of this Act) which are valid in the United Kingdom by virtue of the Foreign Marriage Acts 1892 to 1947 of the Parliament of the United Kingdom, or by virtue of any Act of the Parliament of the United Kingdom passed in amendment of or in substitution for the Foreign Marriage Acts 1892 to 1947, shall be and shall be deemed always to have been as valid in New Zealand as if solemnized in New Zealand in accordance with this Act:
+*   All marriages (whether solemnised before or after the commencement of this Act) which are valid in the United Kingdom by virtue of the Foreign Marriage Acts 1892 to 1947 of the Parliament of the United Kingdom, or by virtue of any Act of the Parliament of the United Kingdom passed in amendment of or in substitution for the Foreign Marriage Acts 1892 to 1947, shall be and shall be deemed always to have been as valid in New Zealand as if solemnised in New Zealand in accordance with this Act:

-    provided that where either of the parties to any such marriage has thereafter during the lifetime of the other party to the marriage and before the commencement of this Act lawfully married any other person, the first marriage shall be deemed to have been dissolved immediately before the solemnization of the second marriage:
+    provided that where either of the parties to any such marriage has thereafter during the lifetime of the other party to the marriage and before the commencement of this Act lawfully married any other person, the first marriage shall be deemed to have been dissolved immediately before the solemnisation of the second marriage:

     provided also that this section shall not affect any estate, right, or interest in any real or personal property to which any person has become absolutely entitled before the commencement of this Act, or affect any proceedings commenced in any court before the commencement of this Act, or any decree, order, or judgment made or given (whether before or after the commencement of this Act) in any such proceedings.

 ##### 40 Marriages abroad of Commonwealth citizens and citizens of Ireland

-*   (1) All marriages (whether solemnized before or after the commencement of this Act) at least 1 party to which is a citizen of a Commonwealth country or of the Republic of Ireland solemnized in a country other than the country of which the party is a citizen in accordance with a form authorized in that case by the law of the country of which the party is a citizen shall be as valid in New Zealand as if solemnized in New Zealand in accordance with this Act.
+*   (1) All marriages (whether solemnised before or after the commencement of this Act) at least 1 party to which is a citizen of a Commonwealth country or of the Republic of Ireland solemnised in a country other than the country of which the party is a citizen in accordance with a form authorised in that case by the law of the country of which the party is a citizen shall be as valid in New Zealand as if solemnised in New Zealand in accordance with this Act.

-    (2) Nothing in this section shall affect the validity of any marriage solemnized out of New Zealand in accordance with the law of the country where the marriage was solemnized.
+    (2) Nothing in this section shall affect the validity of any marriage solemnised out of New Zealand in accordance with the law of the country where the marriage was solemnised.

 ##### 41 Certificate of no impediment to person intending foreign marriage